Have a Question?

 What if I have already been to Israel?

-How do I find out if women from my city are going?
+How do I find out if other people from my city are going?

 To learn whether there’s a trip leaving from your city, go to our Partners page and see if there is a Partner Organization near you.
 Some cities have multiple Partner Organizations with Momentum experiences leaving at different times of the year.